- William B. Bates Chair for the Administration of Justice

 In the field of Federal Courts, Weinberg is author of Federal Courts: Judicial Federalism and Judicial Power (1994).
 Her recent work in the field includes Back to the Future: The New General Common Law, Symposium, Journal of Maritime Law and Commerce (2004); Of Sovereignty and Union: The Legends of Alden, Notre Dame Law Review (2001); and The Article III Box, Symposium, Texas Law Review (2000).

-Professor Weinberg has written such classics in the canon of legal literature as Federal Common Law, Northwestern Law Review (1989) and The New Judicial Federalism, Stanford Law Review (1977), and such provocative essays as Holmes' Failure, Michigan Law Review (1997) and Against Comity, Georgetown Law Journal (1991).
+Weinberg is author of such classic articles as Federal Common Law, Northwestern Law Review (1989) and The New Judicial Federalism, Stanford Law Review (1977), and such provocative essays as Holmes' Failure, Michigan Law Review (1997) and Against Comity, Georgetown Law Journal (1991).
 She is a contributor to legal encyclopedias for the Oxford and Yale University Presses.
 Her pieces for the general public have appeared in The American Scholar, The Public Interest, and Daedalus.

 - A Radically Transformed Restatement for Conflicts, 2015 University of Illinois Law Review 1999.
 View article.

 - What We Don't Talk About When We Talk About Extraterritoriality: Kiobel and the Conflict of Laws [Symposium: Extraterritoriality], 99 Cornell Law Review 1471 (2014).
 View Article

 - Bill Richman, 45 University of Toledo Law Review 773 (2014).